cmateu/rrl_completeness/README.md

 ### REQUIREMENTS

 - Python modules required are NUMPY, SCIPY, ASTROPY AND HEALPY.
-MATPLOTLIB is needed for plotting utilities.
+PANDAS, MATPLOTLIB and [optionally SEABORN] are needed for plotting utilities.

 ----------